 Safari

-Safari is the second most popular web browser; it currently holds 15.4% of the web browser market share.
-It was released in 2003 by Apple.
-Safari is specifically designed and optimized for running on Apple devices.
-Until 2010, there was also a version of the browser available for Windows.
+Safari is a web browser specifically designed and optimized for running on Apple devices, released in 2003 by Apple.
+Between 2007 and 2012, there was also a version of the browser available for Windows.
 Safari 5.1.7 was the last version made for Windows.

 Safari features and tools